openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 An opportunity attack is a special kind of minor action because it does not take place during your turn.
 If you are wielding a melee weapon, and an enemy moves from a space within your reach to a space that is not within your reach, you may make a free attack against the enemy.
 (Note that, as a minor action, you may only make one opportunity attack per round).

+Only voluntary movement made on the moving character's turn trigger opportunity attacks.
+Movement caused by a foe's *forced move* bane or an ally's *telekinesis* boon, for example, do not trigger opportunity attacks.

+**Opportunity Attack Examples**

+Tommy has no choice but to flee from the three orcs that have closed upon him.
+He moves as far as he can to get away from them.
+However, because he moved from a space adjacent to them into a space not adjacent to them, all three orcs get to make an opportunity attack.

+Vera is toe-to-toe with two snotlings who flee in terror as she enters a berserker rage.
+Both snotlings trigger an opportunity attack.
+However, because she is limited to one opportunity attack per round, Vera can only attack one of them.

+Sergeant Rage is wielding a shotgun.
+A ratman dashes up to him, attacks with a dagger, and then dashes away.
+Because Sarge doesn't have a melee weapon equipped, he does not get an opportunity attack against the ratman.

 #### Sustaining Boons

 Many boons have a default duration of *sustain persists*, which means that every time a character uses the **sustain** action, the boon remains in effect for 1 additional round.
 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time, and you cannot sustain a boon on a round in which you take a focus action.